-Salutations to Thee, And affirming in song or sermon, O Knower of God, Messenger from God.
-The Vedic verities, The rising sun heralded Thy birth, That proclaim the divinity of man, In the holy land of India.
-Yet, Thy universal message is not lost.
-As the longest night was ending, Great teachers following after Thee, And the East awaited a new day.
-Have carried it to the farthermost Salutations to Thee, Parts of our globe, O Being of Light. and Thy eloquent words, Beyond the gunas, ever-perfect, Still have power.
-Ever-free.
-Heard from pulpit, We bow down to Thee in adoration, Or leaping like tongues of flams, And humbly lay our offering, From printed page, Of love and gratitude, They kindle anew the fire of devotion, At thy blessed feet, Within our hearts, On this hundredth anniversary And burn away the dress of ignorance, Of Thy auspicious birth, Within our minds.
-Ordained by our Lord and Master, O Thou, the bestower of Knowledge, Sri Ramakrishna, Born to remove the miseries of mankind, For the fulfilment Thy greatness and glory are beyond Of His spiritual mission, Our ken.
-To humanity.
-No act of ours can add or detract, Saluations to Thee, No tribute of ours is worthy.
-O Radiant One.
+And affirming in song or sermon, The Vedic verities, That proclaim the divinity of man, Yet, Thy universal message is not lost.
+Great teachers following after Thee, Have carried it to the farthermost Parts of our globe, and Thy eloquent words, Still have power.
+Heard from pulpit.
+Or leaping like tongues of flams, From printed page, They kindle anew the fire of devotion, Within our hearts, And burn away the dress of ignorance, Within our minds.
+O Thou, the bestower of Knowledge, Born to remove the miseries of mankind, Thy greatness and glory are beyond Our ken.
+No act of ours can add or detract, No tribute of ours is worthy.
 Rather, out of our great need.
-The majesty and beauty, We come humbly asking of Thee, Of Thy saintly presence, And seeking Thy grace, And the charm and quality, In supplication and self-surrender.
-Of thy melodious voice, Be merciful unto us, O Merciful One, Have defied description.
-And grant us this boon : We pray, Though we no longer see Thee, That Thou wilt increase our strength, With mortal eye, And devotion ; Yet, through Guru's grace, That Thou will shine the light We feel Thy blessings in our hearts, Of Thy knowledge within us; And know Thou art still here And draw us ever nearer to Him, Though we no longer hear Thee Who out of His infinite love for all, With moral ear, Brought thee to earth, Chanting the Sanskrit slokas, On this bleassed day. -
+We come humbly asking of Thee, And seeking Thy grace, In supplication and self-surrender.
+Be merciful unto us, O Merciful One, And grant us this boon: We pray, That Thou wilt increase our strength, And devotion: That Thou will shine the light Of Thy knowledge within us; And draw us ever nearer to Him, Who out of His infinite love for all, Brought thee to earth, On this bleassed day.